 At Grable Grimshaw, our San Antonio attorneys understand that proving fraud and misrepresentation requires thorough investigation and detailed evaluation of contracts, transactions, business documents, and professional relationships.
 We will discuss your situation thoroughly and determine the best legal course of action and work to secure the best possible outcome.
 Our experienced team of litigators is always ready to go to court on your behalf.

 San Antonio business fraud attorneys providing top-notch representation

 At Grable Grimshaw PLLC, our decades of experience give us a thorough knowledge of a wide variety of business and consumer fraud claims.
 Our attorneys take the action you need to protect yourself and your assets when you are involved in any type of dispute.
 To schedule a consultation about your fraud case, call our San Antonio offices at 210-963-5297 or fill out our contact form.
-We’re proud to serve clients throughout South Texas.
+We’re proud to serve clients throughout Texas.